christhomson/noteface/README.md

 In addition, I thought having some basic download statistics would be nice, and Noteface helps out with that.
 It sends download events to [Mixpanel](http://mixpanel.com) for analysis.

 Finally, since Noteface compiles the PDF files after a commit is made, we can include the commit's day/time and SHA in the PDF content.
 This is useful for people who download and save the PDF and want to know how outdated their version is.

-## Dependencies
-Noteface requires Ruby and a number of RubyGems which are defined in the `Gemfile`.
-It also requires Redis for keeping track of documents and their revisions.
-And of course, it requires LaTeX to be installed (specifically, `pdflatex`).
-I recommend [installing LaTeX from source](http://www.tug.org/texlive/quickinstall.html).